aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 #### Check the balance in both accounts after transfer

 To check the final balance in both accounts, query the balance again for each account as you did in [this step](#step-3-check-the-balance).
-If your transaction (transfer) executed successfully, you should see 100 fake Diem Coins in Alice’s account and 62 fake Diem Coins in Bob’s account.
+If your transaction (transfer) executed successfully, you should see 100 fake Aptos Coins in Alice’s account and 62 fake Aptos Coins in Bob’s account.

 ```
-diem% query balance 0
+aptos% query balance 0
 Balance is: 100.000000XUS
-diem% query balance 1
+aptos% query balance 1
 Balance is: 62.000000XUS
 ```

 ### Congratulations!

-You have successfully executed your transaction on the Diem testnet and transferred 10 Diem Coins from Alice’s account to Bob’s account!
+You have successfully executed your transaction on the Aptos testnet and transferred 10 Aptos Coins from Alice’s account to Bob’s account!

 ## Troubleshooting